NEW YORK – Super Bowl ads this year morphed into mini soap operas.

 The man almost signs his soul away for the car.
 But then he sees a billboard that says the car starts at $29,900, and doesn't sign.

 Although many advertisers tried to pull people in with lengthy story lines, there were a few that stuck with short, quirky spots with no particular plot.

-GoDaddy.com's spot was one of them.
+GoDaddy.com's ad was one of them.
 It showed a close up, extended kiss between supermodel Bar Refaeli and a nerdy guy wearing glasses to illustrate GoDaddy's combo of "sexy" and "smart."
-The clip became a hot topic of office conversations, with some being grossed out, while other noting that was exactly the point, as this is the spot everyone's talking about.

-"Will this one read "50 shades of Grey to me in a sexy voice," Poehler asks about an e-book reader.
-When the staffer says no she asks, "Will you?"
+"Will this one read '50 Shades of Grey' to me in a sexy voice?"
+Poehler asks about an e-book reader.
+Then, when the staffer says no she asks, "Will you?"